revanth-sai24/NEXT-JS/React.md

 - Component development in isolation before integration

-  # CodeAutomation

-# Core React Concepts

-This section covers fundamental React concepts that are essential for understanding how React works under the hood.

 ## Virtual DOM

 The Virtual DOM is a lightweight JavaScript representation of the actual DOM.
 React uses this abstraction to minimize expensive DOM operations and improve performance.